CraftTweaker/CraftTweaker-Documentation/docs/mods/Botania/ManaInfusion.md

 #### Remove Recipes

-The follow script will remove all Mana Infusion recipes that output an Apple
+The following script will remove all Mana Infusion recipes that output an Apple

 ```zenscript
 // <recipetype:botania:mana_infusion>.removeRecipe(IItemStack output);